facebook/fresco/docs/_docs/02-caching.md

 next: using-image-pipeline.html
 ---

-###  The three caches
+Fresco stores images in three different types of caches, organized hierarchically, with the cost of retrieving an image increasing the deeper you go.

 #### 1. Bitmap cache

-The bitmap cache stores Android `Bitmap` objects.
-These are fully decoded images ready for display or [postprocessing](modifying-image.html).
+The bitmap cache stores decoded images as Android `Bitmap` objects.
+These are ready for display or [postprocessing](modifying-image.html).

 On Android 4.x and lower, the bitmap cache's data lives in the *ashmem* heap, not in the Java heap.
 This means that images don't force extra runs of the garbage collector, slowing down your app.

-Android 5.0 has much improved memory management than earlier versions, so it is safer to leave the bitmap cache on the Java heap.
+Android 5.0 and newer has much improved memory management than earlier versions, so it is safer to leave the bitmap cache on the Java heap.

 Your app should [clear this cache](#clearing-the-cache) when it is backgrounded.